getazureready/sappwrpltintpvt/Lab 5/Lab 5  Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio.md

 - ![](./media/image57.png)

-10. Repeat the same process for the next output **Var2** is created.
+10. Repeat the same process for the next output, **Var2** is created.

 - ![](./media/image58.png)

-11. Go to variable from the top and select all right-side check box for all variables.
+11. Go to the variable from the top and select all the right-side check boxes for all variables.

-    **Note**: If the variable option is not visible, click on the ellipsis icon Next to Save button and then select **Variable**
+    **Note**: If the variable option is not visible, click on the ellipsis icon Next to the Save button and then select **Variable**

 - ![](./media/image59.png)